 MOTS-c and longevity

-Research on MOTS-c has revealed possible anti-aging properties.
+Research on MOTS-c has revealed possible properties related to aging phenomena.
 In a 2015 study, researchers found that the m.1382A>C polymorphism, located in the MOTS-c encoding mtDNA, may play a role in the longevity of the Japanese—the population with the longest average life expectancy in the world.
 Based on this study, the researchers proposed a “biological link between MOTS-c and extended lifespan through the putative endocrine action of this mitokine” .

 MOTS-c attenuates insulin resistance